When to edit the customizations file

 Field Security Profiles

-Customize Microsoft Dynamics 365 for Customer Engagement and Microsoft Dynamics 365 for Customer Engagement (online)
+Customize Microsoft Dynamics 365 Customer Engagement and Microsoft Dynamics 365 Customer Engagement (on-premises)

 Customization XML Reference